dropseed/barrel/README.md

 You can copy [install.py](https://github.com/dropseed/barrel/blob/master/barrel/install.py) to your own repo or site, but the we always keep an up-to-date hosted version at https://barrel.dev/install.py.

-Your documentation should tell users how to use the curl command (include your package name as the argument!).
+Your documentation should tell users how to use the curl command (including your package name as the argument).

 ```console
 $ curl -sSL https://barrel.dev/install.py | python3 - <pypi_package_name>